What do you want to achieve with your Neighbourhood Plan?

 - Be compatible with Environmental legislation (Strategic Environment Assessment)

 Producing a neighbourhood plan can be a complex and long process.
 To keep track of targets and work completed you can use the Locality project planner tool.
 This will help you to see how each phase fits into the statutory stages of neighbourhood planning.
-We have inserted some extra comments so that you can see how this is supported by Cornwall Council.
+We have inserted some extra comments so that you can see how this is supported by us.

 Email us at neighbourhoodplanning@cornwall.gov.uk to discuss your neighbourhood plan.